dubniczky/Cardless-Transaction-Protocol/protocol/example.md

   # The version of the token
   version: 1
   # The hashing algorithm used for signatures (SHA512)
-  alg: sha512
+  alg: sha512,sha3512
-  # The encoding the token is stored and transmitted in (base64)
+  # The encryption of remediation is a symmetric algorithm with the hash of the token
-  enc: b64
+  enc: sha512,aes256
-  # The public-key encryption scheme used for signatures (2048-bit RSA)
+  # The public-key encryption scheme used for signatures
-  sig: rsa2048
+  sig: falcon1024,ed25519
 # Transaction details
 transaction:
   # Bank transaction id.
-Format: bic_id.
-The id consists of alphanumeric characters
+Format: uuid4
-  id: ABCDHUBP001_aadsfgyjeyrtgaegfa
+  id: 013CCF92-1313-434B-A838-6BE3D9645DD1
   # The expiry of the token formated as a ISO 8601 string
   expiry: '2023-04-12T20:03:12.477Z'
+  # Added by the provider upon first creating the offer
+  created_at: '2023-04-12T20:03:12.477Z'
   # The bic of the provider
   provider: REVOLT21
   # The amount of the transaction